Our Aggressive and Experienced VA Disability Appeal Lawyers Will Fight for YouContact Us Now

 In most cases, to be successful, your appeal of a denied VA disability benefits claim must provide evidence that was not previously in your claim file.

 We assist veterans with all levels of appeals, whether it is before a VA Regional Office, the Board of Veterans’ Appeals, the U.S. Court of Appeals for Veterans Claims, or higher courts.

 We have litigated claims that resulted in binding case law and changes to VA regulations to help all Veterans, not just our clients.
 We know the way forward.

 Before a veteran goes through the VA appeals process, the veteran should understand why the VA denied his or her claim.
 The veteran’s appeal must directly address the VA’s reasons and consider the evidence and law that the VA cited in its decision.
 Our experienced VA disability lawyers can help by identifying why the VA denied your claim and what new arguments or evidence will help win an appeal.

 You have the right to appeal any decision by the VA that you think is incorrect.

 At Berry Law Firm, many of our attorneys are military veterans who help fellow veterans pursue the VA disability benefits they have earned.
+We have extensive experience navigating decision reviews and the kind of legal help that will make a direct impact on these claims.
 We typically work with veterans who need to appeal a denied claim or whose VA disability rating is too low.

 Our firm’s founder, John S. Berry Sr., became involved in veterans’ law when he began representing fellow Vietnam veterans who suffered from PTSD.